 What’s the deal with Anlong Veng?

-Beijing Tokyo Anlong Veng is not!
+Beijing Tokyo Anlong Veng?
+Well it was once a kind of capital city.!
 Anlong Veng is a small town bordering Thailand in northern Cambodia.
 During the 80s it was occupied by Vietnamese forces, but after their withdrawal came the Khmer Rouge.
 They would remain there in some shape or form until 1999.
 It is the last resting place of most of the main players of the Cambodian genocide.

 How do you get to Anlong Veng?